BLOG

-Running an ecommerce business can be stressful, without having to worry about keeping yourself and your customers’ sensitive data secure.
-So how do you protect your WordPress ecommerce site secure from hackers?
-Here are ten top tips to stay ahead of the curve and keep your reputation intact.
+Running an e-commerce business can be stressful without worrying about securing your and your customers’ sensitive data.
+So, how do you keep your WordPress Ecommerce site secure from hackers?
+Here are ten tips to stay ahead of the curve and keep your reputation intact.

 Choosing the platform to build your website on is a crucial first step.
 WordPress is a popular platform for ecommerce sites – among other types of sites.
 With thousands of free themes and plugins, it’s extremely versatile for a business in any sector.
 And the fact it’s been tested on millions of websites for over a decade has allowed it to be refined into what it is today.

-The team behind WordPress also work with security researchers and hosting companies to continue to make WordPress as secure as possible.
+The team behind WordPress also collaborates with security researchers and hosting companies to keep WordPress as secure as possible.

 2. Use a secure connection for online checkout

-Customers need to trust that your ecommerce site is safe, particularly when web-based attacks are on the rise.
-So it’s important to use SSL certificates to protect your company and your customers from getting their financial or important information stolen.
+Customers must trust that your e-commerce site is safe, mainly when web-based attacks are rising.
+So, it’s important to use SSL certificates to protect your company and your customers from getting their financial or essential information stolen.

-Making the switch from HTTP to HTTPS is a vital component for your ecommerce site as it secures the connection between your browser and your server, making it harder for third parties to intercept data passed between the two systems.
-You can read more about it here.
+Switching from HTTP to HTTPS is a vital component for your e-commerce site.
+It secures the connection between your browser and server, making it harder for third parties to intercept data passed between the two systems.

 3. Don’t store sensitive data

-There’s really no reason to store thousands of records on your customers, especially card expiration dates and CVV2 codes.
-Old records should be purged from your database so that there is just the minimal amount of data held.
+There’s no reason to store thousands of records on your customers, especially card expiration dates and CVV2 codes.
+Old records should be purged from your database so that just a minimal amount of data is held.

-And although some customers prefer their card details to be saved so they don’t have to re-enter them at the checkout, the risk of fraud firmly outweighs the convenience for your customers.
+Although some customers prefer to save their card details so they don’t have to re-enter them at the checkout, the risk of fraud outweighs the convenience for your customers.

 4. Require strong passwords

-Longer, more complex logins will make it harder for brute force attackers to breach your site.
-As the most vulnerable area of your site, it’s important not to overlook this step.
-Complex passwords should be compulsory for both your customers and anyone who has access to the back end of your site.
-By only accepting passwords that are a combination of numbers, special characters and upper and lowercase letters, you are protecting yourself and your customers from potential hack attempts.
+Longer, more complex logins will make it harder for brute-force attackers to breach your site.
+As the most vulnerable area of your site, it’s essential not to overlook this step.
+Complex passwords should be compulsory for your customers and anyone accessing your site’s back end.
+By only accepting passwords that combine numbers, special characters, and upper and lowercase letters, you protect yourself and your customers from potential hack attempts.

 5. Layer your security

 One of the best ways to keep your business safe is by layering your security.
-Adding firewalls is an essential aspect in stopping attackers before they can gain access to your critical information.
-Next, consider obscuring the back end login page.
+Adding firewalls is an essential aspect of stopping attackers before they can gain access to your critical information.
+Next, consider obscuring the back-end login page.

-Brute force attacks are typically automated and will try to access your site using the one of the following login URLS: www.websitename.com/wp-admin or www.websitename.com/wp-login.php.
-So, if your login page is called something completely different, they’re going to have a more difficult time attacking.
+Brute-force attacks are typically automated and will try to access your site using one of the following login URLs: www.websitename.com/wp-admin or www.websitename.com/wp-login.php.
+So, if your login page is called something completely different, they’ll have a more challenging time attacking.

 6. Provide security training to employees

-Your employees need to be trained and educated as to common security breaches and what can be done to prevent them.
-They should know never to email sensitive data or reveal private customer information in chat sessions as none of these communication methods is secure.
+Your employees need to be trained and educated about common security breaches and what can be done to prevent them.
+They should also know never to email sensitive data or reveal private customer information in chat sessions, as none of these communication methods are secure.

-Strict written protocols and policies will reinforce and encourage employees to adhere to best security practices to keep your business reputation intact and your customers’ sensitive information safe.
+Strict written protocols and policies will reinforce and encourage employees to adhere to best security practices to keep their business reputation intact and their customer’s sensitive information safe.

 7. Update your systems

-Remember to update everything immediately – the very day they release a new version if you can.
+Remember to update everything immediately – the day they release a new version if you can.

-WordPress Themes and Plugins are regularly updated for security reasons and performance.
-If you’re using an out of date theme or plugin, it will limit its function and its security which is why you need to check frequently for updates.
+WordPress Themes and Plugins are regularly updated for security and performance reasons.
+Using an outdated theme or plugin will limit its function and security, so you must check frequently for updates.

 By keeping your systems updated, you’re taking the necessary precautions to protect your site from vulnerabilities.
 This is vital to staying visible in search engines and keeping your customers safe.